Approved November 12, 2019

 Greenwich Library, which includes the Main building and the Cos Cob and Byram branches, is both a publicly and privately supported library and shall maintain free access to use of its resources to the fullest extent reasonably possible, subject to Library policies, rules, and guidelines, and the constraints of funding, Library staff availability, and demand for particular resources.
 Such use is intended for the residents of the Town of Greenwich as well as those afforded borrowing privileges by the Board of Trustees or the Library Director.

-1. Library Access:
+- Library Access:

-c.
-Charges for special services may be imposed by the Board of Trustees in consultation with the Director of the Library.
-A schedule of such charges shall be made available to the public and reviewed annually.
+- Charges for special services may be imposed by the Board of Trustees in consultation with the Library Director.
+A schedule of charges including (2.c) shall be made available to the public and reviewed from time to time.

-2. Borrowing Privileges:
+- Borrowing Privileges:

-a.
-A Greenwich Library card may be acquired without fee for those who live, work, or attend school in Greenwich.
+- A Greenwich Library card may be acquired without fee for those who live, work, or attend school in Greenwich.

-Reviewed and Unchanged March 3, 2010
+Approved March 3, 2010